Brooks & Dunn, Ray Stevens join Country Music Hall of Fame

 "I have never been so proud and humble," he said.

-The "Reboot" album and the induction has put them back in the spotlight again and they are nominated for two CMA awards for duo of the year and musical event at the CMA Awards in November.
+The "Reboot" album and the induction has put them back in the spotlight again and they are nominated for both duo of the year and musical event at the CMA Awards in November.

 "We had every intention of quitting, and we did for a few minutes," Brooks said, "But I think we realize now how lucky we are."

+Reba McEntire, who has played alongside Brooks & Dunn since the '90s and has a longstanding Las Vegas residency with the duo, came to put the medallions over their heads and joked that she considered them her "big brothers."

 Comedian and country singer Ray Stevens, who learned to play piano as a child in Clarkdale, Georgia, is known for his novelty songs like "The Streak" and "Ahab the Arab," but also the earnest and Grammy-winning "Everything is Beautiful."
-He is an all-around entertainer, who worked as a TV personality, producer, a session musician and a songwriter.
-He currently still performs at his own dinner theatre in Nashville called CabaRay.
+He is an all-around entertainer who has worked as a TV personality, producer, session musician and songwriter.
+He currently still performs at his own dinner theatre in Nashville, CabaRay.

 Ricky Skaggs performed the jazz standard "Misty," which Stevens rearranged into a country bluegrass version that became his biggest country hit in 1975 and earned him a Grammy for arrangement.
 The McCrary Sisters performed a gospel version of "Everything is Beautiful," which brought tears to Stevens, who was seated in the front row.

-Stevens, 80, said that since his induction was announced earlier this year, he said people had been saying it was about time he was honoured.
+Stevens, 80, said that since his induction was announced earlier this year, people had been saying it was about time he was honoured.

 "Anytime is a good time to be inducted into the Country Music Hall of Fame," he said.
 But he joked that if the induction had come sooner, he "could have upped his booking fees."

-Jerry Bradley came from a legacy of Country Music Hall of Fame inductees, including his father, producer Owen Bradley, the architect of the Nashville Sound, and his uncle Harold Bradley, a famed guitarist.
+Jerry Bradley came from a legacy of Country Music Hall of Fame inductees, including his father, the producer Owen Bradley who was the architect of the Nashville Sound, and uncle Harold Bradley, a famed guitarist.
 Jerry Bradley became head of RCA Nashville in 1973, succeeding Chet Akins and bringing in new artists like Alabama and Ronnie Milsap.
 He helped market the outlaws of country music in a platinum-selling album called "Wanted: The Outlaws."
 Under his leadership, the careers of Dolly Parton and Charley Pride flourished.

 "This business has given me a wonderful life," Bradley said.
 "I am grateful for the people I've met, the songs I've heard and the part I've played."